This post may contain affiliate links. Please read my disclosure policy.

 A classic homestyle, vegetarian minestrone soup recipe that’s easy to make with pantry staples like dried pasta, beans and carrots.

-Classic Italian minestrone soup is a versatile dish, easy to put together any time of year depending the vegetables on hand.
+Classic Italian minestrone soup is a versatile Mediterranean-style dish, easy to put together any time of year depending the vegetables on hand.

 At its best, minestrone soup can be a simple meal in a bowl, a homey, nourishing dish that comfortably bridges transitions between seasons.

-There aren’t strict rules to follow when making authentic minestrone soup in the Italian style, but some vegetables are essential to the mix — onion, celery, carrot beans, tomatoes and sometimes potatoes.
+There aren’t strict rules to follow when making authentic minestrone soup in the Italian style.

 According to Marcella Hazan, the character of authentic Italian soup — minestra — depends on two things: The season and the place.